embulk/embulk-output-jdbc/embulk-output-oracle/README.md

 $ ./gradlew gem
 ```

-For Windows, you can build cpp library by "src/main/cpp/win/build.bat".
+For Windows(x64), you can build cpp library by "src/main/cpp/win/build.bat".

 For Linux, you can build cpp library by "src/main/cpp/linux/build.sh".